indywip/communal-cars/README.md

 # Communal Cars

-A mobile application where users can rent out their own cars or others' cars for a certain period of time, built using React Native.
+A mobile application where users can rent out their own cars or others' cars for a certain period of time, built using React Native, Redux, Node.js (Express), MongoDB and Mongoose.
 This was built for the Hack the 6ix 2022 hackathon and was awarded as a Top 8 finalist and the Most Creative Use of Twilio prize.

 ![App screens](./frontend/img/apppics.png)